Caitlyn Jenner: Media attention

 Jenner's emerging gender identity was revealed in a Vanity Fair interview written by Buzz Bissinger.
 Annie Leibovitz photographed the cover, the magazine's first to feature an openly transgender woman, which was captioned "Call me Caitlyn".
 Using her Twitter handle, @Caitlyn_Jenner, she tweeted: "I'm so happy after such a long struggle to be living my true self.
 Welcome to the world Caitlyn.
 Can't wait for you to get to know her/me."
-Time magazine declared this tweet the tenth most re-tweeted tweet of 2015, based on re-tweets of tweets by verified users from January 1 to November 10 of that year.
+Time magazine declared this tweet the tenth most retweeted tweet of 2015, based on retweets of tweets by verified users from January 1 to November 10 of that year.
 Jenner amassed over one million Twitter followers in four hours and three minutes, setting a new Guinness World Record and surpassing United States President Barack Obama, who, a month before, accomplished the same feat in four hours and fifty-two minutes.
-Four days later Jenner was up to 2.37 million followers, with another 1.5 million followers on Instagram.
+Four days later, Jenner was up to 2.37 million followers, with another 1.5 million followers on Instagram.

 Jenner was also mocked.
 Beginning in September 2015, she was depicted on the satirical American animated program South Park, which parodied her supporters' political correctness, as well as her driving record.
 The Jenner-related episodes were "Stunning and Brave", "Where My Country Gone?", "Sponsored Content", "Truth and Advertising" and "PC Principal Final Justice" from the show's 19th season.

 In April 2016 during the Republican presidential primaries, Jenner became an exemplar for candidate Donald Trump's opposition to North Carolina's Public Facilities Privacy & Security Act, with Trump saying that Jenner could use any restroom of her choosing at his Trump Tower property.
 Jenner soon posted a video showing that she had taken Trump up on his offer.
 She thanked Trump and assured Trump's adversary Ted Cruz that "nobody got molested".